 The key to creating that two-page spread is to make sure there is balance and continuity across the two pages.
 This can be easily achieved by using the mirror image of one pattern next to the original pattern.
 But, not all of our pages work in such a symmetrical, and structured, design.

 To help you know which pattern categories work well together and which ones do not, we previously published an article featuring six basic rules to use when creating a two-page spread.
 You can find that article, along with lots of examples, here.

 But, there are a plethora of additional options for creating two-page layouts.
-Here are some more "advanced" ideas.
+Here is one of our tips and some more "advanced" ideas.